History! Industry! Art! Buttons! Phew… I’m MattaTuckered Out.

 As I’ve mentioned, the first floor of the museum is dedicated to Waterbury’s and the surrounding area’s history.
 As with all town history museums, this starts with the native Americans who lived in the area to the Colonialists to the Industrial Revolution and the Civil War and other defining moments in any town’s history.
 But the Mattatuck does this in a unique and very interesting way.

 They’ve incorporated a bunch of bells and whistles and cutting edge technology.
 But – and this is a big but – they don’t overdo it and it never takes away from what they are trying to show you from Waterbury’s history.
 This is a very hard line to tow and not cross.
 It’s obvious the museum got a massive grant at some point and spent a lot of money on this stuff.
 I’ve seen it go all wrong too and when it does, it’s incredibly aggravating.

 Technology is great; I love it.
-But when I want to learn about how Waterbury became the leading brass manufacturing town in America, I don’t need holograms telling me to zap touchscreen kiosks to do so.
-Massive props to the Mattatuck.
+But when I want to learn about how Waterbury became the leading brass manufacturing town in America, I don’t need holograms telling me to zap touchscreen kiosks with laser guns to do so.
+Well done, Mattatuck.